 Also, the “store” mania (be it app or music) is, much to my personal annoyance, still rampaging through the industry, with much rhetoric and hand waving but little care for the creation of developer ecosystems beyond tossing out half-baked SDKs and calling the constant refreshes and recurring learning curves the rate of innovation without much caring for continuity.

-Despite diligently maintaining my and pages, I don’t think either of them are the answer.
-I don’t even think there will ever be a right answer for everybody, and, quite honestly, these days I don’t really care what my phone, computer or are running, as long as they allow me to do what I want on each2 with the least amount of hassle3.
+Despite diligently maintaining my iPhone and Android pages, I don’t think either of them are the answer.
+I don’t even think there will ever be a right answer for everybody, and, quite honestly, these days I don’t really care what my phone, computer or TV are running, as long as they allow me to do what I want on each2 with the least amount of hassle3.

 But if there is hassle, I’ll switch to the vendor which delivers less of it as an end user, not as a developer or integrator.
 And that’s what developers and integrators ought to consider, regardless of how cool the tech is.